teuk/mediabot_v3/docs/PLUGIN_ARCHITECTURE.md

 Only `factoid` and `factoids` cross the saved-handler bridge; observation is silent, activation is channel-scoped and unload restores the exact prior registry entries. `whatis`, `learn`, `forget` and `?keyword` do not move.
+MB760 closes the next authority gap without moving them.
+The distinct `data.factoids.write` service exposes bounded upsert/delete operations only in explicit `on`, derives channel, principal and display attribution from the runtime invocation, and rejects forged invocations.
+Delete authorization uses numeric authorship or core levels rather than nickname text.
+Recall mutation remains unavailable, and no package requests the capability.

 Discovery reads manifests without loading entrypoints.
 Loading is explicit and leaves the package disabled.
 Enabling separately invokes `start`, while disable